How To Dress The Father Of The Bride (And Groom)

-Many couples leave the father of the bride attire entirely up to dad.
+Many couples leave the father attire entirely up to dad.
 It's still smart to give him some guidelines for the big day though, such as color of his suit or tuxedo.
+For casual weddings where the wedding party won't be wearing traditional attire, make sure dad knows.
+If groomsmen are in linen button downs and khakis, the father of the bride should leave his suit at home and dress similarly.
 Letting him know your wedding colors is important, too.
 Although he might not match his tie or accessories exactly to the colors, this will help him choose a coordinating necktie that won't clash with your wedding colors.
 If you have a preference to whether he wears a tie or bow tie, it's best to let him know, too.

 Clothing dad in accent wedding colors is our favorite way to dress the father of the bride.
-For a blush and subtly green spring wedding with groomsmen adorned in blush pink ties, go green for dad's tie.
+For a burgundy and blush wedding with groomsmen adorned in burgundy ties, go blush pink for dad's tie.
 You can also add different color accents to his pocket square and boutonniere, too.

 Safe And Neutral